Inside the Human Body: Biology Made Easy

 Incredibly, these tasks are achieved all in one beat from the heart.
 The average heart rate of a human is 72 beats per minute.
 So, for the average person, when someone reaches 66 years of age, their heart would have beaten 2.5 billion times.

 An incredible achievement.
 Looking after your heart is integral to a happy and healthy life.
-In order to keep your heart healthy, you shouldn’t smoke, you should take regular exercise, eat lots of fruits and vegetables, and manage your intake for sugar and fats.
+In order to keep your heart healthy, you shouldn’t smoke, you should do regular exercise, eat lots of fruits and vegetables, and manage your intake of sugar and fats.

 The heart never stops beating, so that’s why we should ensure we are doing everything to protect it and keep it safe.